Your fractional CFO for owner-operated wineries.

 Quarterly Buyer Alignment Audit (subscription cadence inside Engage and Manage) catches signal drift before it shows up in numbers.
 Monthly cohort intelligence on what your peers are doing in shipment composition, club communication, allocation strategy.
 The retainer tiers (Engage, Manage) put a CFO-grade voice in your monthly and quarterly business reviews.

-Get the next Wine Country Intelligence Report
+Get a sample of the Wine Country Intelligence Report

 What winery owners ask